Waukesha's #1 Choice for Used Tires

 Milwaukee Drivers Save On Quality Used Tires From B&M Auto Sales & Parts

 If your tires aren’t passing the penny test, check with B&M Auto Sales & Parts.
-We have many sets of low mileage tires in a wide range of sizes.
-Besides the dozens of tires we have in stock on a regular basis, we can find just about anything you may need and get it for you quickly.
+We have many sets of low-mileage tires in many sizes.
+Besides the dozens of tires we have in stock, we can find just about anything you may need quickly.

-Before we offer any tire for sale, we give it a thorough inspection to make sure it’s road-worthy.
+Every tire we sell goes through a rigorous inspection beforehand to ensure it’s road-worthy.
 Like all the recycled auto parts we sell, we back our tires with a 90-day warranty, a 15-day return policy and a 30-day exchange policy.
-If there’s a problem after you get them mounted up, we’ll make it right.
-Sure, you might save a few bucks buying a set of tires from some guy on Craigslist, but if there’s a problem you’re completely out of luck.
+If there’s a problem after mounting them, we’ll make it right.

 You can try an online search for used tires using our parts locator tool, but for the most up-to-date results, it’s best to just tell us what you need and let us track it down for you.
 With our access to the ADP Hollander Interchange computer network, we’re linked to over 2,300 other auto recyclers all across the country—and chances are good we can find anything you might need.